-GO programs are 4 or 5-week study centers.
+GO programs are 5-week study centers.
 Our faculty undergo rigorous evaluations from both Oglethorpe faculty and administrators in order to earn a teaching position abroad.
 Courses must have at least 40 hours of instruction time and faculty retain complete control over their syllabi, readings, assignments and in class policies.

 GO Rome Courses (subject to change)

 INT 490-01 Eat, Drink, Spain (**Spanish option available for qualified students)